HippoKingKoL/condo_is_lit/README.md

 - If given "discovered" as an argument, it prints your current available furniture.
 - If given "todo" as an argument, it prints the furniture you haven't found yet, and where to go.

+If known, furniture is displayed in task order, with an indicator of your leprechaun's current location.

 ## Example:
 ```
 > condo help